caoruicn1/My-Notes/Linear Algebra -MIT Opencourse.md

 	* $PA=LU$, A is invertible

  <span id="3"></span>
-## Chapter 3 Vector Spaces and SubSpaces
+## CHAPTER 3 Vector Spaces and SubSpaces

 ### Spaces of Vectors